hanchiang/url-shortener-backend/README.md

 * Can shorten a URL with custom alias
 e.g. https://www.fodors.com/community/travel-tips-and-trip-ideas/should-i-go-for-a-gopro-dslr-or-drone-1140434/ -> https://preview.tinyurl.com/goprodslrdrone

-**Short URL**
-We will generate the short url using base62 conversion instead of passing the URL through a hash function.

-This solves the issue of hash collision due to truncation of the hash value because it is too long.

-However, this means that the same URL will not produce the same hash.

 ## 2. Visit a shortened url
 * Visiting a shortened URL with or without custom alias should redirect to the original URL.